Do you practice, but don’t get better?

 When I get with a new student, one of the first questions I ask is “How do you practice?”

 The response is fairly similar and it might not be too far off how you currently practice – hitting balls at the range, a few chips and putts, without any REAL purpose.

-The aim of the Golf State of Mind Practice drills is to get you practicing, not just your technique, but the skills that are going to help you most on the golf course.
+The aim of the Golf State of Mind Practice drills is to get you practicing, not just your Swing, but the skills that are really going to help you on the golf course.